 Preparing for RBPS 12(iv) through PSP

 Comprehensive background checks that screen individuals for terrorist ties is a key aspect of chemical facility security that reduces the likelihood of insider threat with potential to cause significant harm.
-High-risk chemical facilities that have an approved SSP or ASP, but have not yet included measures to comply with RBPS 12(iv), will be notified by the Cybersecurity and Infrastructure Security Agency (CISA) in a phased manner of the need to update their security plans with security measures to identify individuals for terrorist ties.
+High-risk chemical facilities that have an approved SSP or ASP but have not yet included measures to comply with RBPS 12(iv) will be notified by CISA in a phased manner of the need to update their security plans with security measures to identify individuals for terrorist ties.
 Once a facility has been notified and their revised security plan is approved, the facility can then access the PSP Application in CSAT.
 Facilities can, however, proactively update their SSP or ASP with this information prior to notification.

 - Statutory and regulatory history

 - Four options available to facilities in order to comply with RBPS 12(iv)